 It is one of the four plants of the Ojibwe medicine wheel, associated with the south.
-The foliage of Thuja occidentalisis rich in Vitamin C and is believed to be the annedda which cured the scurvy of Jacques Cartier and his party in the winter of 1535–1536.
+The foliage of Thuja occidentalisis is rich in Vitamin C and is believed to be the aneda which was used by Jacques Cartier and his party as a remedy against scurvy during the winter of 1535–1536.
 Due to the neurotoxic compound thujone, internal use can be harmful if used for prolonged periods or while pregnant.

 Northern white cedar is commercially used for rustic fencing and posts, lumber, poles, shingles and in the construction of log cabins.
 White cedar is the preferred wood for the structural elements, such as ribs and planking, of birch bark canoes and the planking of wooden canoes.

-To learn more about White Cedar vs Red Cedar Click Here
+To learn more about differences between White Cedar and Red Cedar Click Here

 Directions can be found on the Contact Page